Home » Recipes » Condiments and Extras Recipes » Buttermilk Ranch Dressing

 Measure all the ingredients into a small bowl and whisk together.
 Cover and refrigerate at least one hour before serving to allow flavors to develop.

-If the dressing seems too thick when ready to serve, thin with a few tablespoons of additional buttermilk.
+If the dressing seems too thick when ready to serve, thin it with a few tablespoons of additional buttermilk.
 The recipe may be doubled or tripled as needed.

 Mixed green salad on a plate with buttermilk ranch dressing poured over.